GlobalInvertebrateGenomicsAlliance/GIGAIII_bioinformatics_workshop/geneprediction/shortcut.md

 run_busco -h
 ```

-Examine the output and see what are the parameters needed
+Examine the output and see what are the parameters needed to run busco

 Download the needed dataset to predict in your particular genome, you should check the busco website in case the link below gets outdated as new ODB releases are made <https://busco.ezlab.org/>